MarioPaps/WSI-Survival-Analysis-ImageNet-vs-Digital-Pathology-Backbones/README.md

 The most notable dependencies for this project include:

 - `torch` 2.0.1
-- `torchvision` 2.2.0
+- `torchvision` 0.15.2
-- `torchaudio` 2.2.0
+- `torchaudio` 2.0.2
+-  `scikit-survival` 0.22.2
 Make sure to set up your virtual environment accordingly to ensure compatibility with the specified versions.
+A list of all dependencies can be found in the requirements.txt file.